Babocoin/Babocoin/README.md

 software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the BitcoinTK Core software, see [https://babocoin.io](https://babocoin.io).
+For more information, as well as an immediately useable, binary version of the Babocoin Core software, see [https://babocoin.io](https://babocoin.io).

 License
 -------